kentpmckinney/epi-age-calculator/README.md

 ### Setup Instructions:
     1. Download a copy of the source code from GitHub from https://github.com/kentpmckinney/epicodus-age-calculator
+    2. Install NodeJS if not already installed
+    3. Navigate to the location of the downloaded source files
-    2. Run the command ``npm install`` to download a local cache of the npm packages used by this application
+    4. Run the command `npm install` to download a local cache of the npm packages used by this application
-    3. Navigate to the location of the source and open or run the file index.html in a code editor or web browser
+    5. Build the application with the command `npm run build`
+    6. Start the application with the command `npm run start`

 ### Changelog:
 * 3/2/2020 - Created skeleton project and added templates (0.5 hours)